Esri/jsapi-resources/esm-samples/jsapi-angular-cli/README.md

 # ArcGIS API for JavaScript with Angular CLI

-This repo demonstrates how to use [@arcgis/core](https://www.npmjs.com/package/@arcgis/core) ES modules with Angular 13.
+This repo demonstrates how to use [@arcgis/core](https://www.npmjs.com/package/@arcgis/core) ES modules with Angular.

 ---
 ## Known issues

 * There is an optimization bug affecting production builds at Angular `12.2.x`.
-It is recommended to upgrade to Angular 13.
+It is recommended to upgrade to Angular 13+.
 For more information: https://github.com/Esri/feedback-js-api-next/issues/131.

 * If you are seeing `404` errors in the console after updating Angular `12.1.x` dependencies, you should try clearing your browser cache.
 This is an Angular caching issue.